Swati Chattopadhyay, Professor

 M.Arch.
 University of Arizona

 Ph.D.
 University of California, Berkeley

-Swati Chattopadhyay is an architect and architectural historian specializing in modern architecture and urbanism, and the cultural landscape of British colonialism.
-She is interested in the ties between colonialism and modernism, and in the spatial aspects of race, gender, and ethnicity in modern cities that are capable of enriching post-colonial and critical theory.
-Her awards include a National Science Foundation Grant, two grants from the American Institute of Indian Studies, a J. Paul Getty Fellowship, a Fellowship from the Swedish Collegium for Advanced Study, a Distinguished Visiting Fellowship from Queen Mary, University of London, and the Society of Architectural Historian's Founder's Award.
-She has served as a director of the Subaltern-Popular Workshop, a University of California Multi-campus Research Group (www.ihc.ucsb/subaltern), and is the current editor of the Journal of the Society of Architectural Historians (JSAH).
-She has also co-edited a special issue of PostColonial Studies (Nov 2005) focusing on "the subaltern and the popular," and guest-edited a special section of Urban History (Feb 2012), titled, "Suburbs in India."
-She is the author of Representing Calcutta: Modernity, Nationalism, and the Colonial Uncanny (Routledge, 2005; paperback 2006), and Unlearning the City: Infrastructure in a New Optical Field (Minnesota, 2012).
-Her current work includes a new book project, "Nature's Infrastructure," dealing with the infrastructural transformation of the Gangetic Plains between the 17th and 19th centuries.
+Swati Chattopadhyay is an architect and architectural historian, and the author of Representing Calcutta: Modernity, Nationalism, and the Colonial Uncanny (Routledge, 2005; paperback 2006); Unlearning the City: Infrastructure in a New Optical Field (Minnesota, 2012), and coeditor with Jeremy White of City Halls and Civic Materialism: Towards a Global History of Urban Public Space (Routledge, 2014).
+Her awards include the John Simon Guggenheim Memorial Foundation Fellowship; the National Science Foundation Grant; two grants from the American Institute of Indian Studies; a J. Paul Getty Fellowship; a Swedish Collegium for Advanced Study Fellowship; a Distinguished Visiting Fellowship from Queen Mary, University of London; and the Society of Architectural Historian's Founder's Award.
+She has served as the Director of the Subaltern-Popular Workshop, a University of California Multi-campus Research Group (www.ihc.ucsb/subaltern), and as the editor of the Journal of the Society of Architectural Historians, 2011-14.
+She has also coedited a special issue of PostColonial Studies (Nov 2005) focusing on subalternity and popular culture, and guest-edited a special section of Urban History (Feb 2012), titled, "Suburbs in India."
+As the 2015-16 Guggenheim Fellow she is working on a book project, "Nature's Infrastructure: British Empire and the Making of the Gangetic Plains, 1760-1880.”